 As an Algorand blogger, I have answered the “What is Algorand?” question more times than I can count.
 I used to bring up the advantageous elements Algorand has: pure proof of stake, zero knowledge proofs, scalability, etc… but none of those terms make much sense if you’re new to crypto and the blockchain.

 The blockchain is becoming more and more like the internet.
 How many of us can explain exactly how it works?
 How signals are sent, website pages are stored, and sites are powered?
 Probably not many.
 But all of us reap the benefits of knowledge sharing and opportunity access of the internet.
 Conceptually, Algorand can be thought of in a similar way.

-Instead of a physical basketball ticket, you have an unchangeable token that states you have the right to attend certain basketball games, and it sits in your virtual wallet.
+Instead of a physical basketball ticket, you have a contract that states you have the right to attend certain basketball games, and it sits in your virtual wallet.
 You can bring it up and show proof at any time.
-This wallet functions very similarly to how a physical one might, you can open it up and see everything you own, and you can send the assets you have in it to other people very easily.
+This wallet functions very similarly to how a physical one might, you can open it up and see everything you own, and you can send what is in there to other people.

 Note: The term “blockchain” can feel abstract.
 Without getting technical, just think of the blockchain as a stored database that is secure, difficult to hack/change, and trustworthy without being controlled by one party.

 The only things you truly need to get started on Algorand are an internet connection, a wallet (downloadable on the app store or as a browser feature), and a splash of common sense.
-Other blockchain networks like Ethereum involve more complicated wallet setups and feature harsh payment fees for transactions.
+Other blockchains involve more complicated wallet setups and feature harsh payment fees for transactions.
 This is what makes Algorand enticing to use.
 It is a forgiving beginner friendly platform, which is barely more complicated than your mobile banking app yet has the most nuanced and advanced technology behind the scenes.

 Unique Value in The Algorand Ecosystem